-Vitamin D deficiency is a risk factor for immune dysfunction, cardiovascular disorders, hormone imbalances, aging skin, wrinkles, sarcopenia, osteoporosis, autoimmune disorders, insulin resistance, depression, anxiety, psychological dysfunction, Parkinson’s disease, skin cancer, breast, prostate and other cancers.
+Vitamin D deficiency is a risk factor for immune dysfunction, cardiovascular disorders, hormone imbalances, aging skin, wrinkles, sarcopenia, osteoporosis, autoimmune disorders, insulin resistance, depression, anxiety, psychological problems, Parkinson’s disease, skin cancer, breast cancer, prostate cancer and other cancers.

 3. Vitamin B12 is needed for every cell in the body.
 It’s involved in normal functioning of the nervous system and immune system.
 Vitamin B12 is necessary to prevent accumulation of homocysteine, a toxic metabolic byproduct linked to cardiovascular disease and connective tissue problems.